DATSUN ENGINE PARTS SOURCES for 2017

 The quality of the oils used today versus what was available in the 1970s is night-and-day.
 Back then they sludged up motors and filled oil pans with glop, it's amazing so many Z engines made it to 200,000 miles using that oil...it really says something about the quality of Datsun engines as a whole.
 Today's SM API rated oils have much more detergent and anti varnishing abilities and are said to be stable out to 10,000 miles.

 HOWEVER...older engines with mechanical valve tappets like the ZCar L-series engines and V8s with flat tappets (not roller cams) were designed for motor oil which contains a moderate amount of zinc and phosphorus known as ZDDP (zinc diaklydithiophosphate).
-ZDDP is considered a miracle lubricant for engines and has been used for about 60 years in motor oil and greases worldwide.
-Modern engines weren't designed to need ZDDP so the modern-day automotive world doesn't even speak of it.
-But for vintage car and hot-rod owners the diminishing levels ZDDP in oil is a real issue because it's required to lubricate the cam lobes and prevent wear across the rocker arm surfaces.
+ZDDP is considered a miracle lubricant for engines and has been used for about 70 years in motor oil and greases worldwide.
+Modern car engines weren't designed to need ZDDP so the modern-day automotive world doesn't even speak of it.
+But for vintage car and hot-rod owners the diminishing levels ZDDP in oil is a real issue because it's required to lubricate the cam lobes and prevent wear across the rocker-arm surfaces.

 WHY IT'S VANISHING IN OIL

-Luckily there is still one company with the guts to market a higher ZDDP oil for passenger cars, in a viscosity that doesn't reduce horsepower: Valvoline Their VR1 10W-30 racing oil is a quality SH grade oil which simply means the ZDDP hasn't been removed to qualify as a SL or SM grade.
+Luckily there is still one company market a higher ZDDP oil for passenger cars in a viscosity that doesn't reduce horsepower: Valvoline Their VR1 10W-30 racing oil is a quality SH grade oil which simply means the ZDDP hasn't been removed to qualify as a SL or SM grade.
 Valvoline's MSDS sheet lists it at 1.3% phosphorus/zinc, 1% sulfated ash and 2.5% calcium...which makes for a nice lube cocktail.
 The new SM grade oils all have about .08% ZDDP to conform to EPA standards.
 Valvoline states it exceeds SM levels of protection...so this is now my oil of choice, even over a synthetic.

 Find it in the US at NAPA stores, the Valvoline part# is VAL 205, $5.26 a quart online in February 2012.
 It also comes in a 20W-50 version but I think that's too thick for a L28 motor.
+Mobil 1 and Amsoil also make some higher ZDDP oils which are worth checking out. .

 Oil filters don't increase horsepower or make the engine breathe better...they filter the oil.
 The particle size considered to cause the most wear is said to be around 15-30 microns in diameter.
 What you need is a filter which can reliably filter the smallest particle size from your oil supply.
 But be careful using racing oil filters as many are designed for maximum flow by allowing everything up to 50 microns or so to pass into the engine...which I guess is fine if you tend to rebuild your motor every season.